Spain focuses its funding on HIV/AIDS research

 MAEC and MINECO are the main ministries responsible for global health R&D

-The Ministry of Foreign Affairs and Cooperation (MAEC) is the most ministry working on global health R&D. The MAEC’s Health Division is mainly responsible for global health R&D funding.
+The Ministry of Foreign Affairs and Cooperation (MAEC) is the main ministry working on global health R&D. The MAEC’s Health Division is mainly responsible for global health R&D funding.
 The AECID works on funding and implementation of global health R&D programs through its Directorate for Multilateral and Sectoral Cooperation.
 In turn, the Ministry of Economy and Competitiveness’s (MINECO) Secretary of State for Research steers Spain’s national strategy on R&D, this also includes global health R&D. The MINECO’s Carlos III Health Institute, and through direct investments, it implements health-related R&D interventions and channels funding to national research initiatives; it also represents Spain’s position on health R&D to the European Union.
 Previously the MAEC and the Spanish Development Promotion Fund (FONPRODE) used to finance product-development partnerships but this funding channel has been discontinued now that FONPRODE’s budget only includes loans and equities.